November 15, 2025 (7mo ago) — last updated May 10, 2026 (1mo ago)

 The heap: flexible but costlier

 The heap lets objects outlive a single function call, but heap allocation is slower and may trigger garbage collection or manual deallocation.
-Reference types introduce an extra indirection: the stack holds a pointer to heap data.
+Reference types add an extra indirection: the stack holds a pointer to heap data.
 Repeated heap allocations increase GC pressure and can cause pauses in managed runtimes1.

-// Value Type - lives inline (often on the stack)
+// Value Type - often lives inline

 public struct PointStruct {